-All students, faculty and staff on the Ann Arbor (including Michigan Medicine), Dearborn and Flint campuses are required to be vaccinated against COVID-19 and submit their vaccination information
+All students, faculty and staff on the Ann Arbor (including Michigan Medicine), Dearborn and Flint campuses are required to be vaccinated and boosted against COVID-19 and to submit their vaccination information:

 The university is providing limited exemptions to the COVID-19 Vaccination Policy for medical or religious reasons.
-The form to submit an exemption request can be found here.
-Read the U-M COVID-19 Vaccination Policy here.
+The forms to request an exemption and temporary postponement can be found below:

 Don't Miss Your Shot

-COVID-19 vaccinations are safe, free and require no medical insurance.
-They also are readily available at a number of vaccination clinics, pharmacies, and health care providers on campus and in the Ann Arbor community.
+COVID-19 vaccinations and boosters are safe, free and require no medical insurance.
+They also are available at a number of vaccination clinics, pharmacies and health care providers on campus and in the Ann Arbor community.

 As a reminder, U-M employees are eligible to use up to two hours of paid release time per vaccine dose.
 Additional information is available through U-M Human Resources.